CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/observability/grafana/dashboards/flow-execution-requests.md

 ## Description

-This dashboard provides the information required to analyse the flow execution requests within the Cortex Innovation platform.
+This dashboard provides the information required to analyse the flow execution requests within the {{% ctx %}} Innovation platform.
 It will display data based on the [Time Range][] that has been specified.

 At the top of the page there is a dashboard description.
 This provides information about what the dashboard is reporting and what each of the filters are.
 The description is always collapsed by default.